threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 ***

+### **Is there a way to create another wallet in TF Connect App?**

+The TF Connect App supports Stellar and TF Chain wallets.
+The app by default can create one wallet.
+To add any number of additional wallets, you must create a wallet on Stellar or TF Chain and then import it with the import function.

+***

+### **I created a farm on the TF Chain.
+On the TF Connect App - Farmer Migration section, my farm is under *Other v3 farms*, is this normal?**

+Yes this is normal.
+Farms created on TF Chain instead of the TF Connect App will appear in *Other v3 farms*.

+***

 ### **I am trying to access my wallet in the Threefold Connect App.
 It worked fine before, but now I just get a white screen.
 What does it mean and what can I do?**

 On the TF Connect App, when you get a white screen, it means that there is a connection issue.
 It can help to try other networks; maybe try switching between ethernet cable or wifi.
 Or you can also try it later when the connection might be more stable.